Quinidine

 Quinidine is a class IA antiarrhythmic agent used to treat heart rhythm disturbances.
-It is the enantiomer of antimalarial agent quinine, originally derived from the bark of the cinchona tree.
+It is a diastereomer of antimalarial agent quinine, originally derived from the bark of the cinchona tree.
 The drug causes increased action potential duration, as well as a prolonged QT interval.
 As of 2019, its IV formulation is no longer being manufactured for use in the United States.

 Medical uses

 Quinidine is occasionally used as a class I antiarrhythmic agent to prevent ventricular arrhythmias, particularly in Brugada Syndrome, although its safety in this indication is uncertain.

 It reduces the recurrence of atrial fibrillation after patients undergo cardioversion, but it has proarrhythmic effects and trials suggest that it may lead to an overall increased mortality in these patients.

 Quinidine is also used to treat short QT syndrome.

 Eli Lilly has discontinued manufacture of parenteral quinidine gluconate in the US, and its future availability in many countries is uncertain.